 The exhaust hood is the primary source of noise outside the building.
-When practical, orient the exhaust air hood to point away from houses or public areas.
+When practical, orient the exhaust air hood on external building walls to point away from houses or public areas.

 5.2 PLACEMENT CAUTIONS

 ERVs are typically placed in a location specified by others.
 There are a number of situations that may demand relocation: